TarikVu/SlimeBasher/README.md

 # Deepwood (Pre-Alpha)
-Deepwood is a basic game composed of HTML5, CANVAS, and JavaScript.
+Deepwood is a basic game composed of HTML5, CANVAS, and JavaScript. for an in-depth look at my implementation please check out the [Wiki page here](https://github.com/TarikVu/Deepwood/wiki).

 ## Table of Contents
 1. [Features](#feats)